Article: Hermes Birkin Authentication Guide Egypt

 How Sold Attire authenticates a Birkin

-Every Birkin that enters Sold Attire goes through our 10-step authentication process — the same framework we apply to every piece in the archive.
-The process pairs AI-driven scanning of the leather grain, hardware engraving, and stitching geometry with hands-on human inspection by an authenticator trained on the Star Buyers Global Auction protocol.
-Both the AI and the human verification must clear before a Birkin is approved for the listing queue.
+Every Birkin that enters Sold Attire goes through our 10-step authentication process, the same framework we apply to every piece in the archive.
+The process combines leather grain review, hardware engraving checks, stitching geometry, stamp reading, provenance review, and hands-on inspection by an authenticator trained on the Star Buyers Global Auction protocol.
+Every layer must clear before a Birkin is approved for the listing queue.
 Anything ambiguous is rejected, full stop.

 The bag is photographed at every authentication stage.
 The blind stamp is documented at macro-resolution, with the era shape clearly readable.
 Hardware is weighed individually.
 Saddle stitch density is measured against a reference scale.
 Interior tab and base feet stamps are documented with macro-shots.
 The complete authentication report ships with the bag at the point of sale.